Random quotients of mapping class groups are quasi-isometrically rigid: Algebraic rigidity

 \section{Algebraic rigidity}

-We end the paper by showing that, whenever $\MCG/N$ satisfies Convention \ref{conv:surface-inherited}, then the automorphism group of $\MCG/N$ and its abstract commensurator are both isomorphic to $\MCG/N$ itself, via the action of $\MCG/N$ on itself by conjugation.
+Here we show that, whenever $\MCG/N$ satisfies Convention \ref{conv:surface-inherited}, the automorphism group of $\MCG/N$ and its abstract commensurator are both isomorphic to $\MCG/N$, via the action of $\MCG/N$ on itself by conjugation.
 This is Theorem \ref{thmintro:alg} from the introduction, which is covered by Corollaries \ref{cor:outmcg} and \ref{cor:commmcg} below.
 The main result of this Section is the following:

-\begin{thm} Let $S$ be either a surface of complexity at least $3$ (excluding the case $S=S_{2,0}$) or a $S_{0,5}$, and let $\MCG/N$ satisfy Convention \ref{conv:surface-inherited}.
-Then any isomorphism $\phi:\,H\to H'$ between finite index subgroups of $\MCG/N$ is the restriction of an inner automorphism. \end{thm}
+\begin{thm} Let $S$ be a surface of complexity at least $2$, excluding $S_{1,2}$ and $S_{2,0}$, and let $\MCG/N$ satisfy Convention \ref{conv:surface-inherited}.
+Then any isomorphism $\phi\colon H\to H'$ between finite index subgroups of $\MCG/N$ is the restriction of an inner automorphism. \end{thm} Leaving $S_{2,0}$ out is necessary, since $\Out(\mathcal{MCG}^{\pm}(S_{2,0}))\cong \mathbb{Z}_2 \oplus \mathbb{Z}_2$ \cite{mccarthy}.
+We expect that a suitable modification of our arguments, possibly involving the full power of the machinery from \cite{Commensurating}, could recover this result and extend it to large translation quotients, but we prefer not to pursue this direction for simplicity and brevity.

 We first recall some definitions and a theorem from \cite{Commensurating}.

 \begin{defn} Two elements $h$ and $g$ of a group $G$ are \emph{commensurable}, and we write $h \stackrel{G}{\approx} g$, if there exist $m,n\in\mathbb{Z}\setminus\{0\}$, $k\in G$ such that $kg^m k^{-1}=h^n$ (that is, if they have non-trivial conjugate powers). \end{defn}